 Kimberley is a playwright and budding screenwriter.
 She has had work produced at the Birmingham Rep and has developed work with the Manchester Royal Exchange, Wolverhampton University and All the Rage Theatre.
 She has also written and produced comedy sketch shows at the Hen & Chickens and is currently working on a television project.
 When she’s not writing, she works as a freelance script consultant and has also tutored playwriting students at RADA.
 Kimberley heads up our writer development and is keen to create exciting opportunities and resources for emerging writers.
 Along with the rest of the core team, she also manages the organisation and writes original content for the site.

 Sam is a freelance writer and digital project manager.
 He has managed digital projects for clients including the National Theatre, the Free Word Centre, Pegasus Theatre and Fevered Sleep.
 His work has been produced at Theatre503, the Warwick Arts Centre and Studio 52 in New York.
 He has read scripts in the literary departments of the Bush, the Finborough, the Old Red Lion, and Theatre503.
 He has also tutored playwriting students at RADA.
-Sam makes sure all our digital assets keep ticking, manages the site’s editorial output, and takes a shared role in managing the organisation.
+Sam makes sure all our digital assets keep ticking, manages and takes a shared role in managing the organisation.
 He also writes plays now and again.

 Adam Taylor – Columnist, Pursued By A Bear